Bariatric Surgery at Fort Sanders Regional Medical Center

 Learn how Debra Hinson lost almost 100 pounds and in the process, revamped her mind and spirit, too.

-As a last resort, Daniel Rorie researched bariatric surgery after weighting 339 pounds.
-Their research led them to the Fort Sanders Regional Center for Bariatric Surgery, and together, the the Rories have lost a combined 250 pounds.
-Read about their story here.
+As a last resort, Daniel Rorie researched bariatric surgery after weighing in at 339 pounds.
+His research led him and Stacey to the Fort Sanders Regional Center for Bariatric Surgery, and together, the Rories have lost a combined 250 pounds.
+Read their story here.